WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-standard-guide-reference.md

 To set up the Python virtual environment for use of the Wallaroo SDK:

-1. Download the Wallaroo SDK Python wheel file `wallaroo-0.35.0-py-non-any.whl` to the system where the virtual environment will be established.
 1. From a terminal shell, create the Python virtual environment with `conda`.
 Replace `wallaroosdk` with the name of the virtual environment as required by your organization.
 Note that Python 3.8 is specified as a requirement for Python libraries used with the Wallaroo SDK.

     ```bash